 I can imagine several possible goals for CC research:

-- Make computers that are creative
+- Make algorithms that are considered creative

 - Build tools to support human creativity

-Why could computers be creative?
+Why could computers be themselves creative?

 The main positive argument that I’ve seen is as follows.
 First, we should identify the attributes of a creative work, e.g., work must be both valuable and surprising or original.
 Then, if we can build a computer algorithm that does both of these things, then people will say that this system is creative.
 A much longer list of possible creative attributes appears in a paper that received a ten-year award at ICCC.